-Is a risk management technique in which you spread your investments over different asset classes (stocks, bonds, commodities, real estate, currencies) so as to reduce the exposure you have to any one asset and reduce the risk of your entire portfolio.
-Diversification may help to prevent against total loss if the market experiences an upheaval.
+This is a risk management technique in which you spread your investments over different asset classes (stocks, bonds, commodities, real estate, currencies) so as to reduce the exposure you have to any one asset and reduce the risk of your entire portfolio.
+Diversification may help to prevent total loss if the market experiences an upheaval.

 Is the amount of financial risk or uncertainty an investor is willing to take.
-Risk tolerance may be influenced by an investor’s background, age, investing horizon, financial capacity, investing knowledge and many other factors.
-On the scale of risk tolerance, an investor may be very risk averse or may be risk loving.
-A risk averse investor prefers a conservative investing approach with limited risk and return.
+Risk tolerance may be influenced by an investor’s background, age, investment horizon, financial capacity, investing knowledge and many other factors.
+On the scale of risk tolerance, an investor may be very risk-averse or maybe risk loving.
+A risk-averse investor prefers a conservative investing approach with limited risk and return.
 You can assess your risk tolerance here by completing a risk profile questionnaire like this one by Vanguard Canada or this one by Merrill Lynch.

 Is the uncertainty of returns and the potential for financial loss.
 Every investment carries a level of risk, but some investments are riskier than others.